TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 (a) Macro Timer Keys time values - default Short Time = 30 seconds and default Long Time 10 minutes.
 To change Timer
     values send Repeat Macro Timer *mt*num or *mT*num or Oneshot Macro Timer *nt*num or *nT*num where num 0 is 3 hours t time and 300 hours T time mode.
 1 = 30 seconds (2 hours for T) to 9 = 1 hour (48 hours for T).
 Associate
-    a Macro with a Timer in the KeyBrd Macro Tools Page using key [Tmr] after 1 2 3 4 have been [ADD]ed to information line at the bottom.
-Then the Source Number Macro will be linked to (1) and (2) Repeat-Timer T and t, (3) and (4) Oneshot-Timer T and t.
-Ensure that the matching key on the timer keybrd is ppressed i.e. if you used 2 then press key [R-t] else the timer will not fire.
+    a Macro with a Timer in the KeyBrd Macro Tools Page using key [Tmr] after 1 to 8 have been [ADD]ed to information line at the bottom.
+Then the Source Number Macro will be linked to (1) and (2) Repeat-Timer T and t, (3) and (4) Oneshot-Timer T and t, (5) Repeat on Clock Tiem, (6) Oneshot on Clock Time, (7) Repeat Countdown Timer, (8) Oneshot Countdown timer.
+Ensure that the matching key on the timer keybrd is pressed i.e. if you used 2 then press key [R-t] else the timer will not fire.
+For a first test use R-t - i.e. select Source macro M01, select 2 and press [ADD],[Tmr], exit the Macro KeyBrd, press [Cfg][Mct][R-t].
 (b) LCD blank timeout - Send the macro *tb*num with the built-in keyboard where num = 0,1-9 - *tb*0 = 120 hours,
     *tb*1 = 30 seconds.
 (c) LCD blank dim value - Send the macro *db*num with the built-in keyboard where num = 0,1-9 - *db*0 = no dimming